gboes/gboes.github.io/cv.md

 <details>
 <summary> Scholarships and Awards
 </summary>
+- 2021 &ndash; 2022:  King's College London Scholarship of the Department of Philosophy Postgraduate Bursary
 - 2020: King's College London Global Research Grant.
 Supporting a Research Stay at the [Centre for Subjectivity Research](https://www.cfs.ku.dk), University of Copenhagen
 - 2018 &ndash; 2021: King's College London Faculty of Arts and Humanities: Full PhD Scholarship
-- 2012 &ndash; 2018: National Academic Merit Foundation (Studienstiftung)
+- 2012 &ndash; 2018: Scholarship of the German National Academic Merit Foundation (Studienstiftung)
-- 2016 &ndash; 2017: DAAD Graduate Study Abroad Scholarship
+- 2016 &ndash; 2017: DAAD Graduate Scholarship
 - 2014 &ndash; 2015: Full Scholarship of the Japanese Student Service Organisation (JASSO)
 - 05/2015: "Green Stories" Project Scholarship for a reportage on the life in Fukushima prefecture, article published in German [here](https://www.lizzynet.de/wws/ein-vergifteter-name.php?sid=54339215369202175156525552555960) and in [Novo Argumente](https://www.novo-argumente.com/artikel/fukushima_ein_vergifteter_name)
 - 03/2014: Project Scholarship from the German-French Youth Organisation: _This is art.
 Can we trash it?_ On the administration of artists' heritages.
 Sojourn in Paris
 - Jean-Walter prize of the zis-foundation for the reportage: _The philosophy of physicists.
 Fundamental Research and Multicultural Context at CERN_, previously project scholarship
 </details>